Nominal Capacity definition

 Nominal Capacity means the volume indicated by the manufacturer that represents the maximum recommended filling level.

-Nominal Capacity means the sum of the incineration capacities of the furnaces of which an incineration plant is composed, as specified by the constructor and confirmed by the operator, with due account being taken, in particular, of the calorific value of the waste, expressed as the quantity of waste incinerated per hour;
+Nominal Capacity means the sum of the incineration capacities of the furnaces of which a waste incineration plant or a waste co-incineration plant is composed, as specified by the constructor and confirmed by the operator, with due account being taken of the calorific value of the waste, expressed as the quantity of waste incinerated per hour;

 Nominal Capacity means a brewery’s annual production capacity for packaged Beer, if the brewery were operated at 100% capacity.